 Before we look at performance in the field, let’s run through the specifications of the M3045–V. They include a ubiquitous 1/3-inch progressive scan RGB CMOS sensor with a resolution of 2MP and a fixed iris, fixed focus 2.8mm F2 lens with a magnesium fluoride coating and a horizontal field of view of 106-degrees along with a vertical field of view of 59-degrees, making the camera capable of being mounted high.

 Selectable resolutions range from 1920 x 1080 pixels to 320 x 240 pixels, there’s Zipstream technology in H.264, VBR/MBR H.264, up to 2 individually cropped out view areas in full frame rate and digital PTZ.
-Camera settings within the Axis camera browser include compression, colour, brightness, sharpness, contrast, white balance, exposure control, backlight compensation, WDR, Text and image overlay, mirroring of images, privacy mask and rotations of 0, 90, 180 and 270 degrees, including Corridor Format.
+Camera settings within the Axis camera browser include compression, color, brightness, sharpness, contrast, white balance, exposure control, backlight compensation, WDR, Text, and image overlay, mirroring of images, privacy mask, and rotations of 0, 90, 180 and 270 degrees, including Corridor Format.

-The depth of field is a strength and WDR performance is good, too – especially at close ranges.
-Resistance to motion blur is good for pedestrians but I can’t get plates at traffic speed in good light.
+The depth of field is a strength, and WDR performance is good, too – especially at close ranges.
+Resistance to motion blur is good for pedestrians, but I can’t get plates at traffic speed in good light.
 Low light capability – remember this is not a D/N camera – isn’t bad, either.
 Low light performance is subject to blooming and noise that starts to build from about 25 lux.
-Noise and noise reduction artefacts are quite noticeable at 5 lux but the camera stays in colour.
-Same as every IP camera, as light levels fall, motion blur becomes an issue and there’s a point at which court admissible face recognition is impossible.
+Noise and noise reduction artifacts are quite noticeable at 5 lux, but the camera stays in color.
+Same as every IP camera, as light levels fall, motion blur becomes an issue, and there’s a point at which court admissible face recognition is impossible.

 A contributing factor to overall performance is the wide angle of view and the small sensor, which spread pixels and leads to diminishing returns with digital zooming.
-For internal applications with modest distances, this works fine and it was noticeable testing outside that the camera was capable of face ID to about 12m, which is pretty good going at a 2.8mm focal length.
-This camera is going to find a home in retail outlets, service stations and shopping centres so faces at long distances aren’t the priority.
+For internal applications with modest distances, this works fine, and it was noticeable testing outside that the camera was capable of face ID to about 12m, which is pretty good going at a 2.8mm focal length.
+This camera is going to find a home in retail outlets, service stations, and shopping centers, so faces at long distances aren’t the priority.

 I noticed barrel distortion and guessed it was around 9-10 percent.
 This camera doesn’t show much in the way of chromatic aberration, which is great given the very wide lens and 1080p bandwidth.
 When your camera is undertaking a delicate balancing act, you don’t want to be giving up detail to purple fringing.
 Intrusive tone mapping was all but invisible in good light and not much in evidence in low light either, where its symptoms merge with falling shutter speeds.